17.12.2019Best electric cars 2020

 These mean a variety of ranges and performance figures are on offer, with drivers able to cover up to 348 miles, or complete the 0-62mph sprint in just 3.2 seconds depending on specification.
 The Model 3 sees the launch of CCS charging on Tesla models, with ultra-rapid charging available from both the Supercharger network and conventional CCS charge points.

 Read NGC's review of the Tesla Model 3 here, or click below to find out more.

 Hyundai Ioniq Electric

-For those who want to see what other EVs are available to buy, use NGC's Electric Car Search for a complete list.
+For those who want to see which EVs are available to buy, use NGC's Electric Car Search below for a complete list.
 It's worth taking a look at our buying guide too which explains in greater detail the positives and negatives of EV ownership and what to look out for, to make sure a plug-in car is the best choice for you.